openvstorage/ovs-documentation/Administration/usingthegui/backends.md

 Edit the domain to which the backend belongs.

 ##### Delete Backend
 Delete a backend in case it is no longer in use.
 Deleting a backend when there are still ASDs attached is not allowed.
-Remove all ASDs by selecting each ASDk and clicking the *Remove* button on the ASD detail panel.
+Remove all ASDs by selecting each ASD and clicking the **Remove** button on the ASD detail panel.

 #### ASD nodes